Second International: Outbreak of war

-The optimistic spirit of Basle proved illusory.
+The optimistic spirit of Basel proved illusory.
 On 28 June 1914, Archduke Franz Ferdinand of Austria was assassinated in Sarajevo, but the seriousness of the crisis was not immediately apparent to socialist leaders, many of whom left for their summer holidays.
 When Austria-Hungary presented its July Ultimatum to Serbia on 23 July, the International was caught off guard.
 The socialist press across Europe condemned the ultimatum, and on 25 July, the SPD leadership issued a strong appeal for peace, declaring that "No drop of a German soldier's blood must be sacrificed to the Austrian despots' lust for power", though it stopped short of outlining a concrete plan of action.
 Austria-Hungary declared war on Serbia on 28 July, starting World War I.

 On 29 July, the ISB held an emergency meeting in Brussels.
 The mood was one of anxiety, but not yet of despair.
-The leaders present—including Jaurès from France, Adler from Austria, Hugo Haase from Germany, and Hardie from Britain—reaffirmed their commitment to the Stuttgart and Basle resolutions.
+The leaders present—including Jaurès from France, Adler from Austria, Hugo Haase from Germany, and Hardie from Britain—reaffirmed their commitment to the Stuttgart and Basel resolutions.
 Adler delivered a deeply pessimistic report on the mood in Vienna, confessing the powerlessness of the Austrian party to resist the tide of war fever and warning that the International should not count on its resistance: "The war is already with us...
 We are at war, our newspapers are suppressed.
 We are living in a state of emergency... any action on our part... is completely impossible".
 In contrast, Haase expressed confidence that the German working class, which had just participated in huge anti-war demonstrations, could be mobilised against war.
 The Bureau's only concrete decision was to move the upcoming international congress from Vienna to Paris, rescheduling it for 9 August to act as a massive protest.
 The meeting concluded with a mass rally at the Cirque Royal, where Jaurès made his final, powerful speech for peace and international arbitration.